rickmurdock/notes/ReactJS/ReactJSWorkingWithPropsandState.md

 COMPONENT TYPES

 * **Stateless Component** — A stateless component has only props, no state.
 There's not much going on besides the render() function and all their logic revolves around the props they receive.
 This makes them very easy to follow (and test for that matter).
-We sometimes call these dumb components.
+We sometimes call these *presentational or dumb components*.

 * **Stateful Component** — A statefull component has both props and state.
 We also call these state managers.
 They are in charge of client-server communication, processing data and responding to user events.
-We sometimes call these smart components.
+We sometimes call these *container or smart components*.
 These sort of logistics should be encapsulated in a moderate number of stateful components, while all visualization and formatting logic should move downstream into as many stateless components as possible.

 ## Conclusion